 - One copy must be off-site

-As you consider how you’ll implement the right mix of backup solutions to deliver on your 3-2-1 strategy, you’ll need to determine:
+As you consider how you’ll implement the right mix of backup solutions to deliver on your 3-2-1-1 backup and recovery strategy, you’ll need to determine:

 - How much of your data you’ll copy offsite